EmCousin/activemodel-caching/README.md

 - `cache_hash` - Caches a hash structure.
 - `cache_boolean` - Caches a boolean value.

+#### Prerequisite

+In order to use the aforementioned methods in your class, you need to do two things:
+- include `ActiveModel::Caching`
+- your class must implement the `id` method.

 #### Example

 Here’s how you might define a model with various cached attributes: